aikovdp/blog/src/content/blog/gradle-wrapper.md

 80      .git/objects/
 ```

-The Wrapper update increased the size of our git repository by 8 kilobytes, despite the Wrapper JAR being 44 KB in size.
+The Wrapper update increased the size of our git repository by only 8 kilobytes, despite the Wrapper JAR being 44 KB in size.
 Assuming a similar size increase for each Gradle update, 8KB for each of the 140 Gradle versions released since it's inception in 2008, would still only amount to a little over a megabyte.
 The Gradle Wrapper's impact on the size of your repository is _very_ minimal.

 ## Conclusion